lucanioi/assembly-interpreter/README.md

+# assembly-interpreter

-We want to create an interpreter of assembler which will support the following instructions:
+An interpreter of assembler which supports the following instructions:

 ```
 mov x, y - copy y (either an integer or the value of a register) into register x.